Jupyterhub: A barrier-free entrance to DKRZ

 What DKRZ does in turn:

-A server is spawned as a slurm job on mistral.
+A server is spawned as a slurm job on levante.
 It uses resources as specified by your request.

 Your server runs for as long as you specified in the request.
 In that time, you can close the tab and revisit